.png)

 IHC produced a series of massive, larger-than-life Nick Cage heads that popped up overnight ahead of the film’s opening weekend.
 We tapped artists Jules Mock, David Lavernia, and Nikita Ares to live paint these sculptures, which were later turned into Cage shrines, aligning with the film’s premise of paying homage to the star’s iconic roles and career.
 The result was a massively fun time for fans of all ages!

 Passersby were encouraged to share their experience on socials for a chance to take one of the head sculptures home, along with limited edition signed memorabilia from the film.
-Giveaway items included: T-shirts, tattoos, fans, candles, and pillows.
-Once the shrines were wrapped, the heads were transported to major theaters in the neighboring cities, where it greeted movie-goers to a big surprise through opening weekend.
+Once the shrines were wrapped, the heads were transported to major theaters in the neighboring cities, where they greeted movie-goers through opening weekend.

 Fans worldwide could also experience the custom heads as part of CaGe Virtual Museum, inspired by the film’s character Javi’s (Pedro Pascal) extensive collection of Nick Cage memorabilia.
 The website included 3D renderings of each shrine, fan art, and an audio tour by Javi himself.
 Check out the article on Collider.